 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention those listed in the IMPORTANT WARNING section and any of the following: antihistamines; cimetidine (Tagamet); antibiotics such as ciprofloxacin (Cipro) and erythromycin (E.E.S., E-Mycin, others); bupropion (Aplenzin, Wellbutrin, Zyban, in Contrave); escitalopram (Lexapro); medications for high blood pressure, mental illness, or nausea; medications for irregular heartbeat such as encainide, flecainide, propafenone (Rythmol), and quinidine (in Nuedexta); oral contraceptives; medications for seizures such as carbamazepine (Equetro, Tegretol, Teril, others) or phenytoin (Dilantin, Phenytek); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sedatives; selective serotonin reuptake inhibitors (SSRIs) such as duloxetine (Cymbalta), fluoxetine (Prozac, Sarafem, Selfemra, others), fluvoxamine (Luvox), paroxetine (Brisdelle, Paxil, Pexeva), and sertraline (Zoloft); sleeping pills; terbinafine (Lamisil); and tranquilizers.
+Be sure to mention those listed in the IMPORTANT WARNING section and any of the following: antihistamines such as diphenhydramine (Benadryl); antibiotics such as ciprofloxacin (Cipro) and erythromycin (E.E.S., E-Mycin, others); benztropine (Cogentin); cimetidine (Tagamet); bupropion (Aplenzin, Wellbutrin, Zyban, in Contrave); cyclobenzaprine (Amrix); escitalopram (Lexapro); medications for anxiety, high blood pressure, mental illness, motion sickness, or nausea; medications for irregular heartbeat such as encainide, flecainide, propafenone (Rythmol), and quinidine (in Nuedexta); oral contraceptives; medications for seizures such as carbamazepine (Equetro, Tegretol, Teril, others) or phenytoin (Dilantin, Phenytek); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sedatives; selective serotonin reuptake inhibitors (SSRIs) such as duloxetine (Cymbalta), fluoxetine (Prozac, Sarafem, Selfemra, others), fluvoxamine (Luvox), paroxetine (Brisdelle, Paxil, Pexeva), and sertraline (Zoloft); sleeping pills; terbinafine (Lamisil); and tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

-- in addition to the condition listed in the IMPORTANT WARNING section, tell your doctor if you or anyone in your family has ever had a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death); or if you have or have ever had problems with your urinary system or prostate (a male reproductive gland); dyslipidemia (high cholesterol levels); paralytic ileus (condition in which food cannot move through the intestine); glaucoma; high or low blood pressure; or heart, kidney, lung, or liver disease; or if you or anyone in your family has or has ever had diabetes.
+- in addition to the condition listed in the IMPORTANT WARNING section, tell your doctor if you or anyone in your family has ever had a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death) or diabetes.
+Tell your doctor if you have constipation, nausea, vomiting, or stomach pain or distension; or if you have or have ever had problems with your urinary system or prostate (a male reproductive gland); dyslipidemia (high cholesterol levels); paralytic ileus (condition in which food cannot move through the intestine); glaucoma; high or low blood pressure; trouble keeping your balance; or heart, kidney, lung, or liver disease.
 Also tell your doctor if you have ever had to stop taking a medication for mental illness because of severe side effects.

 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
 If you become pregnant while taking clozapine, call your doctor.
 Clozapine may cause problems in newborns following delivery if it is taken during the last months of pregnancy.